-These destination guides are written for the kind of traveler who plans a route partly around where to stop for coffee.
-Not the drive-through on the highway interchange — the converted general store in a town of eight hundred people, the roaster tucked into a heritage building downtown, the seaside café where locals have been starting their mornings for a decade.
-The places that make a trip feel like more than just kilometers.
+These destination guides are written for people who plan a route partly around where to stop for coffee.
+Not the drive-through at the highway interchange — the converted general store in a town of eight hundred people, the roaster in a heritage building downtown, the seaside cafe where the owner roasts the beans herself.
+We name real places, give honest assessments, and tell you when a region's coffee scene does not live up to the hype.

 Ottawa Valley